-But honestly, if you are a beginner to affiliate marketing I strongly recommend you don’t promote WA.
-It’s best to gain experience and be successful in another niche first.
+But honestly, if you are a beginner to affiliate marketing then I strongly recommend you don't promote WA.
+It's best to gain experience and be successful in another niche first.

-Starting a website in the ‘make money online’ niche is difficult because it’s ultra-competitive and takes a long time.
-I see too many newbies take this road and get disheartened and quit before seeing any results.
+Starting a website in the ‘make money online' niche is difficult because it's ultra-competitive and takes a long time.
+I see too many newbies take this road who get disheartened and quit before seeing any results.

 Instead, I highly recommend you follow Wealthy Affiliate's core training program called the Online Entrepreneur Certification course which will show you how to promote pretty much any product you can think of by blogging about any niche or topic you like.

 You'll find it a lot easier to succeed in a niche with lower competition based on a